anttonet/cs/README.md

-Cs — Agent Time Infrastructure
+Cs  Agent Time Infrastructure

-  Version: 0.0.1-poc
+  Version: 0.0.1 poc

   An AI agent has no clock.

   It has a training cutoff.
 It has the timestamp on the message it received.
-  What it does not have is reliable, real-time awareness of when it is operating — the day, the hour, whether the person it works for is likely to be at their desk.
+  What it does not have is reliable, realtime awareness of when it is operating  the day, the hour, whether the person it works for is likely to be at their desk.

   Cs fixes this.
 Query the endpoint and get back structured time context: